quantumenigma18/personal-website/_pages/cv.md

 # Memberships
-- Judge Committee of the International Olympiad on Astronomy and Astrophysics *Ukraine [2022 – Current]*
-- Judge Committee of the AstroFights *Ukraine [2021 – Current]*
 - AstroSendbox *Ukraine [2021 – Current]*
 - International Helmholtz-Weizmann Research School on Multimessenger Astronomy *Germany-Israel [2020 – Current]*
 - Local Organizing Committee of the Virtual Roentgen and Gamma Observatory (VIRGO.UA) *Ukraine [2014 – Current]*
-- Judge Committee of the Experimental Physics Olympiad for school students *Ukraine [2014 – 2021]*
 - Minor Academy of Sciences of Ukraine *Ukraine [2014 – 2019]*